chaps2/moviedb/README.md

 After building the distribution, use the generated index.js and index.css as normal but set a variable called `__TMDB_API_KEY__` on the window object to supply the API key at runtime.
 See `src/public/index.html`.

 ## Issues
 * In dev mode, a change to App.tsx will require a page reload.
-See [Hot reload of React context provider causes default value to be given to consumers #1555](https://github.com/snowpackjs/snowpack/discussions/1555)
+See [Hot reload of React context provider causes default value to be given to consumers #1555](https://github.com/snowpackjs/snowpack/discussions/1555).
+* Build warnings due to `import.meta` type issue: [TypeScript issue for `import.meta` #1558](https://github.com/snowpackjs/snowpack/issues/1558).
+Workaround added to `index.tsx`.
 * `BrowserRouter` not working with the snowpack dev server hence using `HashRouter` - needs service worker.
 * No reload of results component if search parameters haven't changed.
 * The TMDB API key is hardcoded and is exposed to the client.